-If a child wants to contact Childline they can call 0800 1111 or visit childline.org.uk
+If a child wants to contact Childline they can call 0800 1111 or visit childline.org.uk could pay to answer a life-changing call to Childline.

 About 90% of our income comes from those who choose to give to us.
 And around 80p in every £1 we spend goes directly to helping children and young people.